kyle138/feedbackform/readme.txt

 Serverless feedback form using Bootstrap, JQuery, S3, Lambda, DynamoDB, SES, and API Gateway.

-The walkthroughs below provide the front end code for a serverless contact or feedback form as well as the necessary steps in AWS to setup an API Gateway, IAM roles, Lambda function, and a DynamoDB Table.
+The links below provide the front end code for a serverless contact or feedback form as well as the necessary steps in AWS to setup an API Gateway, IAM roles, Lambda function, and a DynamoDB Table.

 The code in this repo is split into two folders, [S3] and [lambda].
 [S3]: